When were you at the movies last?

 6. Bringing it all together (and running out of W-Words)

 Great characters, the ones readers love or hate with all of their hearts, go far beyond character descriptions.
-They are made of personality traits, words, actions that let them step out of the page and straight into our living room.
+They are made of personality traits, words, actions that let them step out of the page and straight into our living rooms.
 But great characters might start with an excellent description.

 And how can you get that above-and-beyond luxury description going?